-- 17.1 Where Scores for National Records Can Be Fired Scores to be recognized for National Records must be fired in NRA Registered Competition as defined in Rule 1.6, paragraphs (c), (d), (e), and (f).
+17.1 Where Scores for National Records Can Be Fired - Scores to be recognized for National Records must be fired in NRA Registered Competition as defined in Rule 1.6, paragraphs (c), (d), (e), and (f).
 National Records must be approved by the NRA before being declared official.
-National Records may not be established during reentry matches. - 17.2 Scores to be used-Scores must be complete scores for an entire scheduled match.
-Stage scores or scores for only part of a match will not be used for National Records. - 17.3 Scores for National Individual Records-Such scores must be fired in individual matches.
+National Records may not be established during reentry matches.

+17.2 Scores to be used-Scores must be complete scores for an entire scheduled match.
+Stage scores or scores for only part of a match will not be used for National Records.

+17.3 Scores for National Individual Records-Such scores must be fired in individual matches.
 No score fired in a team match will be considered for recognition as an individual record.

-$\bullet$ 17.5 Courses of Fire for Which National Records are recognized.
+• 17.5 Courses of Fire for Which National Records are recognized.

-NOTE: National Pistol Records are maintained for scores fired over the following courses for "Open," "Civilian," "Police," "Service," "Women," "Senior," "Collegiate," "Grand Senior," "Veteran" and "Junior" categories.

-Records in the above categories will be maintained for "Production Firearm", "Production Optic Firearm", "Optical Sights", "Metallic Sights", and for "Outdoor" and "Indoor" courses.".
+NOTE: National Action Pistol Shooting Records are maintained for scores fired over the following courses for "Open", "Woman", "Senior", "Grand Senior", "Junior", "Intermediate Junior", "Sub-Junior", "Civilian", "Police", "Service", "Collegiate", and "Military Veteran Records in the above categories will be maintained for "Production Firearm", "Production Optic Firearm", "Optical Sights", "Metallic Sights", and for "Outdoor" and "Indoor" courses.".